-Year-No. Description/Recommendation Priority Recommended Deadline/Status Recommend ations from Previous DSIs 2014-02 The riprap along the Ed Creek Diversion Channel is undersized and is deteriorating due to weathering.
-Measures to re-establish the required erosion protection along the channel should be undertaken.
+Structure ID No. Deficiency or Non-Conformance Applicable Regulation or OMS Reference Recommended Action Priority Recommended Deadline/Status Ed Creek Diversion Channel 2014-02 The riprap along the Ed Creek Diversion Channel is undersized and is deteriorating due to weathering.
+HSRC Measures to re-establish the required erosion protection along the channel should be undertaken.
 This may include the replacement of the riprap or other suitable alternative(s).
-As this work may take some time to undertake, in the interim the channel should be inspected twice per year and the riprap along selected sections of the channel should be replaced when deemed necessary.
-3 End of 2019 2015-03 Inspect area along the right bank of the Ed Creek Diversion Channel (Location 9 in Figure 4.1) where depression has been observed in the riprap surface, and replace riprap if deemed necessary.
-3 CLOSED - Riprap replacement can be done with the rest of the channel per recommendation 2014-02 2016-01 Develop a vegetation clearing plan as part of ongoing maintenance program.
-3 CLOSED - Completed in December 2017 2016-03 Clear vegetation from the Ed Creek Diversion Channel.
-3 CLOSED - Completed in October 2017 2016-04 Clear the debris and vegetation upstream of the Pinchi Lake Road culverts.
-3 CLOSED - Completed on April 4, 2017.
-2016-05 Review the stability of the Tailings Dam, taking into account the new earthquake design criterion from HSRC (2016) and the findings of the 2016 foundation investigation.
-3 CLOSED - Stability assessment completed November 17, 2017 Recommend ations from 2017 DSI 2017-01 Clear dead vegetation and debris from upstream of the Pinchi Lake Road culverts to a distance of 6 m upstream of the inlet.
+As this work may take some time to undertake, in the interim, the channel should be inspected twice per year and the riprap along selected sections of the channel should be replaced when deemed necessary.
+3 End of 2022 Pinchi Lake Road Culverts 2017-01 Excessive vegetation around inlets OMS Manual Clear dead vegetation and debris from upstream of the Pinchi Lake Road culverts to a distance of 6 m upstream of the inlet.
 Clear or trim living vegetation overhanging the area immediately upstream of the inlet.
 Until this work is completed, perform weekly inspections starting the first week of April 2018.
-Increase inspection frequency to twice per week when daytime temperatures regularly exceed 10°C. 3 Complete by November 1, 2018
+Increase inspection frequency to twice per week when daytime temperatures regularly exceed 10°C. 3 CLOSED - Vegetation cleared from around inlet on March 29, 2018.
+TSF 2018-01 N/A OMS Manual Remove the West Ditch from regular surveillance in the 2019 DSI and in the next update of the OMS Manual.
+4 End of 2019 Borrow Area A 2018-02 N/A OMS Manual Discontinue Borrow Area A monitoring rod measurements and remove from the 2019 DSI and the next update of the OMS Manual.
+4 End of 2019